iodepo/OceanDecade-dsig/statements/creative-commons.md

 ## Caveats, concerns, and limitations

-Assess what kind of issues will remain unsolved even if CC licenses woudl be applied
+Assess what kind of issues will remain unsolved even if CC licenses would be applied